kubesysadm/kubesysadm/README.md

 - kubectl version v1.12+ with CRD support.
 - Access to a Kubernetes v1.12+ cluster.

-### Install CRD and instance of Kubesysadm into the cluster
+### Install CRD and instance of Kubesysadm into  cluster
 Install Kubesysadm on an existing Kubernetes cluster.
 This way is both available for x86_64 and arm64 architecture.
 ```
   kubectl apply -f https://raw.githubusercontent.com/kubesysadm/kubesysadm/main/installer/install.yaml